airuchen/pomo-tui/Design.md

     - [ ] Renaming
     - [ ] Logic cleanup in POMO
         - [ ] Do I need all the member variable to track the state/duration/preset?
+    - [ ] Can I wrap up exposed element to a strct?
 - [ ] Sharing
     - [ ] Learning in general
     - [ ] Learning in Rust